Pocahontas: Capture

-Pocahontas's capture occurred in the context of the First Anglo-Powhatan War, a conflict between the Jamestown settlers and the Natives which began late in the summer of 1609.
+Pocahontas' capture occurred in the context of the First Anglo-Powhatan War, a conflict between the Jamestown settlers and the Natives which began late in the summer of 1609.
 In the first years of war, the colonists took control of the James River, both at its mouth and at the falls.
-Captain Samuel Argall, in the meantime, pursued contacts with Native tribes in the northern portion of Powhatan's paramount chiefdom.
-The Patawomecks lived on the Potomac River and were not always loyal to Powhatan, and living with them was a young English interpreter named Henry Spelman.
-In March 1613, Argall learned that Pocahontas was visiting the Patawomeck village of Passapatanzy and living under the protection of the Weroance Iopassus (also known as Japazaws).
+In the meantime, Captain Samuel Argall pursued contacts with Native tribes in the northern portion of Powhatan's paramount chiefdom.
+The Patawomecks lived on the Potomac River and were not always loyal to Powhatan, and living with them was Henry Spelman, a young English interpreter.
+In March 1613, Argall learned that Pocahontas was visiting the Patawomeck village of Passapatanzy and living under the protection of the weroance Iopassus (also known as Japazaws).

-With Spelman's help translating, Argall pressured Iopassus to assist in Pocahontas's capture by promising an alliance with the colonists against the Powhatans.
-Iopassus, with the help of his wives, tricked Pocahontas into boarding Argall's ship and held her for ransom, demanding the release of colonial prisoners held by her father and the return of various stolen weapons and tools.
-Powhatan returned the prisoners but failed to satisfy the colonists with the number of weapons and tools that he returned.
-A long standoff ensued, during which the colonists kept Pocahontas captive.
+With Spelman's help interpreting, Argall pressured Iopassus to assist in Pocahontas' capture by promising an alliance with the colonists against the Powhatans.
+Iopassus, with the help of his wives, tricked Pocahontas into boarding Argall's ship, Treasurer, and held her for ransom, demanding the release of colonial prisoners held by her father and the return of various stolen weapons and tools.

-During the year-long wait, she was held at Henricus in Chesterfield County, Virginia.
-Little is known about her life there, although colonist Ralph Hamor wrote that she received "extraordinary courteous usage."
+During the year-long wait, Pocahontas was held at the English settlement of Henricus in present-day Chesterfield County, Virginia.
+Little is known about her life there, although colonist Ralph Hamor wrote that she received "extraordinary courteous usage" (meaning she was treated well).
 Linwood "Little Bear" Custalow refers to an oral tradition which claims that Pocahontas was raped; Helen Rountree counters that "other historians have disputed that such oral tradition survived and instead argue that any mistreatment of Pocahontas would have gone against the interests of the English in their negotiations with Powhatan.
 A truce had been called, the Indians still far outnumbered the English, and the colonists feared retaliation."
 At this time, Henricus minister Alexander Whitaker taught Pocahontas about Christianity and helped her improve her English.
-Upon her baptism, she took the Christian name "Rebecca."
+Upon her baptism, she took the Christian name "Rebecca".

 In March 1614, the stand-off escalated to a violent confrontation between hundreds of colonists and Powhatan men on the Pamunkey River, and the colonists encountered a group of senior Native leaders at Powhatan's capital of Matchcot.
-The colonists allowed Pocahontas to talk to her tribe when Powhatan arrived, and she reportedly rebuked him for valuing her "less than old swords, pieces, or axes."
-She said that she preferred to live with the colonists "who loved her."
+The colonists allowed Pocahontas to talk to her tribe when Powhatan arrived, and she reportedly rebuked him for valuing her "less than old swords, pieces, or axes".
+She said that she preferred to live with the colonists "who loved her".